rainwoodman/website/index.rst

 tools for scientific data science.
 Please refer to my `CV <https://www.overleaf.com/read/vwdhfqsbqtbq>`_.

 I was part of several largest cosmological simulations.
-These simulations required some of the largest super-computers todo, running at their full capability for days; that's hundreds of millions of CPU-hours:
+These simulations required some of the largest super-computers today(or then), running at their full capability for days; that's hundreds of millions of CPU-hours.
+We do make important predictions about blackholes and galaxies with these simulations!

 - `The MassiveBlack Simulation <http://gigapan.com/gigapans/76215/>`_

 - `The MassiveBlack II Simulation <http://mbii.phys.cmu.edu/>`_

 - `The BlueTides Simulation <http://bluetides-project.org/>`_

 Here is a list of research topics and projects that I have contributed to: